QueraTeam/django-nextjs/README.md

 **Considerations:**

 - When using `stream_nextjs_page`, you cannot use a custom HTML template in Django, as the HTML is streamed directly from the Next.js server.
-- The `stream` parameter is currently set to `False` by default for backward compatibility.
-However, in future releases, it will be set to `True` by default.
-We recommend updating your code to explicitly enable streaming to prepare for this change.
+- The `stream` parameter will default to `True` in future releases.
+Currently, it is set to `False` for backward compatibility.
+To avoid breaking changes, we recommend explicitly setting `stream=False` if you are customizing HTML and do not want to use streaming.

 ## Customizing the HTML Response